hashmi3/Q-Acrobot/README.md

 ### CLI-Usage details about sys.argv

-sys.argv[1] : can be either 'slow' or 'fast' for running with or without grapics respectively.
+sys.argv[1] : is either 'slow' or 'fast' for running with or without graphics respectively.

 sys.argv[2] : if this argument is omitted the game starts with a fresh version of Q-table where all values are initialized to 0.5.
             : Else Q-table is filled with the keys values pair from the file mentioned here.